gcp-terraform-workshop/terraform-workshop-labs/108-provisioner-gcp/README.md

 ## Expected Outcome

-In this challenge, you will create a GCP Virtual Machine but this time layer in Terraform Provisioners to configure the machines as part the Terraform apply.
+In this challenge, you will create a GCP Virtual Machine but, this time layer in Terraform Provisioners to configure the machines as part the Terraform apply.

 ## Background